l0neaadil/Python_projects/10_Keylogger/README.md

 cybercriminals to steal personally identifiable information (PII), login credentials and sensitive enterprise data.

+### Steps for creating Keylogger:
+1. Capture keystrokes of a keyboard using pynput.keyboard module.
+2. Form a string of the keystrokes.
+3. Send and clear the string containing the keystrokes to the provided email after a given interval.
+To perform step 3 we use smtplib and threading module of python.

 ## pynput:

 pynput is the library of Python that allows us to control mouse and keyboard.
 The package